Guide Site Login

 Trip Start/End Location: Grave Creek Bridge, Merlin, OR 97532 – Foster Bar Boat Launch, Agness, OR 97406

-*Sliding scale scholarships are available for people with special needs and their helper.
+*Sliding scale scholarships are available for people that may require additional assistance such as a helper.
 Please click here to complete a scholarship application.

-Trip Includes: All rafting and camping equipment, professional guides, and delicious meals
+Trip Includes: All rafting equipment, professional guides, and delicious meals.
+(Camping equipment can be sourced from ETC or hired from ARTA)

 Trip Does Not Include: